Xenius97/messenger-electron/README.md

 Brings back Messenger Desktop with a simple electron app so Fuck you Meta for shutting down the app!

 ### How to install?
-1. Download the latest relase: [https://github.com/Xenius97/messenger-desktop/releases](releases)
+1. Download the latest release
 2. Install
 3. Use